Upcoming: Ghana vs. Portugal Boateng and Muntari Loose World Cup Place

 An official statement from the FA reads: “The GFA has suspended Sulley Ali Muntari indefinitely from the Black Stars with immediate effect.

-decision was taken in the wake of his unprovoked physical attack on an
+“The decision was taken in the wake of his unprovoked physical attack on an executive committee member of the GFA and a management member of the Black Stars, Mr Moses Armah on Tuesday 24th June, 2014 during a meeting.

 “The GFA has approved coach Kwesi Appiah’s decision to suspend Kevin-Prince Boateng indefinitely from the Black Stars.

-at coach Kwesi Appiah during the team’s training session in Maceio this
+“The decision was taken following Boateng’s vulgar verbal insults targeted at coach Kwesi Appiah during the team’s training session in Maceio this week.

 “Boateng has since showed no remorse for his actions which has resulted in the decision,” The statement read.